danishsgithub/Assignment-Project-1/README.md

   - As a user, I want to read customer reviews and testimonials, so that I can gauge the quality of service provided by the barber shop.
   - As a customer, I want to be able to book appointments online, so that I can conveniently schedule my visit to the barber shop.

+### Wireframe ###

+- The wireframe shows my intital idea on designing my website.
+[Wireframe](https://xd.adobe.com/view/e55db402-4120-49ed-92cc-9070965cabf7-b00e/?fullscreen)

 ## Features ##

 #### Feature 1 - Navigation Bar
 - Users will get to choose which section they want to go to. (home, book, services, shop).
-- When a user hovers over a section, the ---section background changes to a lighter shade.
+- When a user hovers over a section, the section background changes to a lighter shade.
 #### Feature 2 - Homepage
-- Will showcase and explain what my fictional company does.
-Provide information on the company (contact no, location)
+- Showcases and explain what my fictional barber shop company does.
+Provide information on the company and what we do.
+- Contact Us section and Reviews section will also be under the homepage
-#### Feature 3 - Reviews
+#### Feature 3 - Reviews Section (In Homepage)
-- Will showcase review from customers who have used our services.
+- Showcases reviews from customers who have used our services.
-- Will showcase their rating and their experience.
+- Showcases a star rating and how the customers rated their experience.
+#### Feature 4 - Contact Us Section (In Homepage)
+- Our company infomration like contact details, email and location will be provided.
+- A google map showing our location is present, allowing user to easily find directions to my barber shop.
+- A form page where user can submit questions.
-#### Feature 4 - Services
+#### Feature 5 - Services
 - Showcase what service we provide.
 (Men’s Haircut, Beard Grooming, Spa Treatment)
-- Will explain what each service entails.
+- Explains what each service entails.
-- Will have a ‘Book’ button which will lead to the booking page
+- A ‘Book’ button which will lead to the booking page
-#### Feature 5 - Shop
+#### Feature 6 - Shop
 - Users will get to shop items sold by the company.
 - Each product will have a price attached and name of the product
-- Will be categorised by type of product.
+- Products are categorised by type of product.
 (Hair essentials, beard essentials)
+- Users are able to add items to their shopping cart.
+- A 'Jump to category' button can be used to go to the user chosen category.
+- Users will get to see the number of items in their cart.
 #### Feature 6 - Booking Page
 - Users will get to input Name, set Date and Time of appointment and also choose the service type that they want to get.
 - A ‘book’ button will be at the bottom, to allow user to ‘book’ an appointment.
 #### Feature 7 - Responsive Web Design
-- Navbar will adjust to a list when the screen is less than 800px, making it easier for users to go to other sections.
+- Navbar will adjust to a list, in top down design, when the screen is less than 800px, making it easier for users to go to other sections.
 - For the services and review section, when the screen is smaller, the content will adjust from side by side to top down.
 - For the contact-us section, the content will also adjust to top down from side by side, when the screen is smaller.
 - For the shop page, the shop items will also adjust to top down, from 3 items side by side, when the screen is smaller.
 Furthermore, the category buttons and shopping cart will move to the center and adjust to top down when the screen is smaller.

 ### Javascript Features
 1. When users press the button after submitting a question, a pop up message will show up stating that their question has been sent.
+(In Contact Us section)
 2. When users press the button after completing a booking, a pop up message will show up showing that booking has been confirmed.
+(In Booking Page)
 3. When users hover over a shop item, the item image will enlarge slightly.
+(In Shop Page)
 4. When a user presses one of the category buttons, it will scroll down to the selected category.
+(In Shop Page)
 5. After pressing the "add to cart" button, the button will change colour to green and will say "Added!"
+(In Shop Page)
-6. The shopping cart will show the number of items in the cart, this is after the user presses the "add to cart" button, adding more items to the cart
+6. The shopping cart will show the number of items in the cart, this is after the user presses the "add to cart" button, adding more items to the cart (In Shop Page)
-7.